VACCINE RESOURCE COMMITTEE

 Does getting chickenpox lead to better immunity than the vaccine?

-Some people think natural infection (getting chickenpox disease) is better than getting the vaccine, but getting the chickenpox vaccine is much safer than getting the disease.
+Some people think natural infection (getting chickenpox disease) is better than getting the vaccine but getting the chickenpox vaccine is much safer than getting the disease.

-Yes, the chickenpox vaccine is significantly safer and more effective than getting the chickenpox disease itself, offering protection against severe illness and complications.
+The chickenpox vaccine is significantly safer and more effective than getting the chickenpox disease itself, offering protection against severe illness and complications.

 A review of data from the Canadian Institute for Health Information for 1994 to 2000 showed that over 1,550 varicella hospitalizations occur annually for all age groups.
 Information on pediatric hospitalized cases and deaths are available from the Immunization Monitoring Program, ACTive (IMPACT) These data indicate that the majority of hospitalizations occur in previously healthy children.
 Since the public funded vaccine programs began in 2004 in Canada, the annual hospitalizations of varicella dropped from 288 (1999 to 2004) to 114 (2005-2009).